MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 Features of the Sidebar API include:

-* The sidebar remains open while navigating between tabs.
+* The sidebar remains open while navigating between tabs.<!-- todo: fix/reconcile -->

+  Note: Currently, the sidebar is not automatically displayed again when the user switches to a tab in which the sidebar was previously open.<!-- todo: if behavior changes, update or remove statement -->

 * An extension in the sidebar can be made available for specific websites.